Types of Jade Plants ‘Care & Growing Guide’ - Attracts Prosperity & Positive Energy in Feng Shui!!

 Proper Light Conditions for Jade Plants

 When growing jade plants indoors, they thrive in bright, indirect light for at least 4-6 hours daily.
-Place your jade plant near a south-facing window where it can receive plenty of sunlight without being exposed to direct sunlight for extended periods, as this can cause sunburn on the leaves.
+Place your jade plant near a south-facing window where it can receive sufficient sunlight without being exposed to direct sunlight for extended periods, as this can cause sunburn on the leaves.

 For outdoor cultivation, jade plants prefer full sun to partial shade for at least 4-6 hours a day.
 They can benefit from the morning sun and some protection from the intense afternoon sun, especially in hot climates.
 Providing the right balance of sunlight is crucial for the plant's growth and overall health.